shaih/go-yosovss/protocols/resharing/README.md

 * `protocol_test.go`: test of the full protocol
 * `protocol_bench_test.go`: test for benchmarking performances.
 See below.

 * `step*.go`: for each round/step of the protocol.
-Step 4 is split in twoparts: resolution, then refreshing
+Step 4 is split in two parts files.

 Pieces of the protocol:
 * `nizk_*.go`: for the internal NIZK